All about prize-linked savings accounts

-PLS accounts combine the fun of cash prize drawings with the financial advantage of building savings.
-Here’s how PLS accounts work.
+Prize-linked savings accounts combine fun with the financial advantage of building savings.
+Here’s how they work.
 People open a savings account that gives them the chance to win cash prizes by making deposits.
-Typically, small drawings are held every month and bigger drawings are held less frequently (maybe once or twice a year).
-PLS accounts essentially treat deposits as a tickets in a drawing and offer savers the opportunity to win cash with no risk of losing their savings.
+PLSAs treat deposits as tickets in a drawing.
+Small drawings happen every month and bigger drawings once or twice a year.
+PLSAs offer savers the opportunity to win cash with no risk of losing their savings.

-Many people recognize the importance of building savings but have a difficult time figuring out a workable plan.
-PLS accounts give people an incentive to start saving money.
-The incentive of a chance to win a cash prize seems to be just the nudge that people need to save regularly!
-For instance, Michigan credit unions have offered PLS accounts since 2009 and, so far, PLS account holders have saved more than $28 million.
-Here’s what one Michigan accountholder said about her PLS account:
+Many people recognize the importance of building savings but have difficulty doing it.
+PLSAs give people an incentive to start saving money.
+The incentive of a chance to win a cash prize seems to be the nudge that people need to save.
+For instance, account holders in Michigan have saved more than $28 million since 2009.
+Here’s what one Michigan account holder said about her PLSA:

-“If it wasn’t for (the PLS account), I wouldn’t have direct deposit.
+“If it wasn’t for (the PLSA), I wouldn’t have direct deposit.
 Now I have it and I like it.
 I started with $25 in my account.
 Now, I put in $100 every two weeks.
 Before this I had zero savings.”

 Credit Union National Association.
 (2016, March 18).
 Minn.
 N.Y., N.C. report prize-linked savings success.